amzn/computer-vision-basics-in-microsoft-excel/README.md

 The work was created using Excel 2016 on Windows; it should however open in other versions of Excel (tested with Excel 2007 on Windows, and Excel for Mac).

-While the files open in [LibreOffice](https://www.documentfoundation.org/) (tested in version 6.4.0.3 (x64)), it is slow to the level of being unusable.
+While the files open in [LibreOffice](https://www.documentfoundation.org/) (tested in version 6.4.0.3 (x64)), it is slow to the level of being unusable, even when using native LibreOffice Calc file format.
+(See Hacker News discussion on this [here](https://news.ycombinator.com/item?id=22357374).)
 We have not tested in [Apache OpenOffice](https://www.openoffice.org/).

+On quick testing, it seems to work fine in [WPS Office](https://en.wikipedia.org/wiki/WPS_Office) (tried on Windows 10).

 ### Relevant Excel Formula Options